ennioVisco/topocity/README.md

 ## Development

 ### Testing & Code Analysis
-:warning: _Note: Unless specified in a different way, all commands are intended to be executed in the root of the project and require the [Stack platform][45cc488c]._
+:warning: _Note: Unless otherwise specified, all commands are intended to be executed in the root of the project and require the [Stack platform][45cc488c]._

 ---
 To run the code coverage of the testing platform run in your OS's CLI: